 The cover of the current issue shows the Finnish sailing vessel Varma (or Warma) being repainted in Regent’s Canal Dock, Stephney, London, after one of her voyages from the Baltic with a cargo of timber.

 Six lakes in North America form the world’s greatest inland fresh water area.
 Colossal engineering feats involving a system of deep water canals have made an outlet to the sea for shipping.
 The Great lakes of North America are among the world’s busiest waterways.
 With an area of over 95,000 square miles of fresh water, they comprise a natural waterway surrounded by some of the richest industrial and agricultural areas of the North American continent.
 On these lakes are ship types equal in size to the largest ocean-going freighter, and big paddle ships or “side-wheelers” which would dwarf the excursion vessels of Europe.
-This chapter is by A C Hardy and is the fifth article in the series on World Waterways.

 TAKING IN THE CROSSJACK in a four-masted barque.
 The lowest square sail on each mast is normally called the course - for example, fore-course or main-course on the foremast and mainmast respectively - the main course being derived from the Old French world cors, a body.
 The course was the original square sail of primitive rig and was the body to which all the other sails were additions.
 The sail on which the men in the picture are working, however, - the lowest square sail on the mizenmast - is an exception, and is always called the crossjack (pronounced cro-jack).
 The plate is from the painting by Claude Muncaster, ARWS, ROI.